alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 <h2>A More Realistic Time to Release Equation</h2>

-<i>More realistic, though hardly exhaustive.</i>
+As a provisional definition of such an expansive domain as feature release time, these factors are endlessly debatable.

-Endlessly debatable, but here’s what I take to be a more realistic equation for determing time to release a new feature:
+Nonetheless, here’s what I take to be a more realistic equation for determining time to release a new feature:

 <img src="./FinalEquation.svg" alt="final_equation" class="equation">

-The lead Software Engineer is responsible for leading a team to minimize the effect the top codebase numerator of this equation.
+The lead Software Engineer is responsible for leading a team to minimize the effect the codebase numerator of this equation.

 Both the Product Manager and the lead Software Engineer are jointly responsible for maximizing the human denominator of this equation.

 <h2>Next Week: Pair Programming in The Race to Release</h2>

-With our TTR equation in tow, next week we'll answer the question <i>"How does pair programming effect time to release?"</i> in a sequel article, <b>Pair Programming in The Race to Release</b>
+With our TTR equation in tow, we're now better equipped to venture an answer to the manager's question that kicked off our exploration:

+<blockquote>Why would I pay two developers to do the job of one?</blockquote>

+Part II, <b>Pair Programming in The Race to Release</b>, will break down factor by factor how pairing can help or hurt your time to release.